t886515/hratx-unity-scripting/README.md

 ### Bird.cs
 **Dependencies** - `System.Collections, System.Collections.Generic, UnityEngine`

-- This script is going to control our birds upward movement, and animations.
+- This script is going to control our birds upward movement, and animations
 - Need to initialize an upward velocity *float*, a *bool* that will determine whether or not our bird is alive, and references to our `Rigidbody2D` component, and `Animator`
 - Need three *void functions* `Start`, `Update`, and a function to determine when our bird collides with another rigidbody
 - Inside our start function initialize the reference to our `Rigidbody2D` and `Animator` using `GetComponent`